OpenNews/srccon-2024/homepage.md

 On August 15-16 in Minneapolis, SRCCON returns to the [McNamara Alumni Center](https://www.google.com/maps/place/McNamara+Alumni+Center/@44.975199,-93.2301774,17z/data=!3m1!4b1!4m5!3m4!1s0x52b32d18ed516031:0x5f984f594ceab6ad!8m2!3d44.975199!4d-93.2279887).
 When tickets go on sale, we'll also open up a discounted block of rooms for participants at a nearby hotel.

+Our program will begin around 9am on Thursday and close by 6pm Friday.
+If you’re figuring out travel plans, most participants arrive Wednesday afternoon and leave Friday morning.

+We have reserved a block of rooms at the [Graduate Minneapolis Hotel](https://www.graduatehotels.com/minneapolis/) at a base rate of $149 per night.
+The Graduate Hotel is located right next to the SRCCON venue and is connected by a tunnel in case of bad weather.
+The conference rate will be available until July 24 or all rooms are booked.
+To get the conference rate, please call 612-379-8888 and ask for the SRCCON ("Source-con")/OpenNews rate, or use our [dedicated booking link](https://www.graduatehotels.com/minneapolis/#/booking/step-1?group=9560341&arrive=08%2F14%2F2024&depart=08%2F17%2F2024).

+#### COVID safety guidelines

 We're excited to be back in Minneapolis!
 SRCCON 2024 will be in-person, and we are still developing our COVID safety policy for this event.
-It will be published when ticket sales open.
 We're gathering examples from other conferences such as [PyCon](https://us.pycon.org/2024/about/health-safety-guidelines/) and [NICAR](https://www.ire.org/training/conferences/nicar-2024/nicar24-faq/), and considering the specific needs and values of the OpenNews community as well.
 If you have any input, concerns, or needs, [reach out to us](mailto:srccon@opennews.org).

 ### What you can expect